e-dong/BattleshipJS/README.md

 # BattleshipJS
-Implements a "Pass and Play" battleship game in JavaScript
+A "Pass and Play" battleship game in JavaScript.
 ## Source Code
 * battleship.js: contains the logic for the game
 * index.html: html page